assetswap/doc-meme/settings/security.md

 6. Never share with anyone

 ### Security Warning
-⚠️ **CRITICAL**:
-- Your private key is like your bank account password
-- Anyone with your private key can steal all funds
-- We will NEVER ask for your private key
-- Store it offline in multiple secure locations
+⚠️ **CRITICAL**: Your private key is the most important piece of information for your wallet.
+It's like having the actual key to a physical safe - anyone who has it can open the safe and take everything inside.
+MEME AI staff will NEVER ask you for your private key, not even for support.
+If someone asks for it, they are trying to steal from you.
+Store your private key offline (written on paper or saved on a USB drive that's not connected to the internet) in multiple safe places like a home safe or bank deposit box.

 ### Challenge Account Restrictions
 If you received free challenge funds: